NKSP Language

 Release Events

-As counter part to the note
+As counter part to the note event handler, there is also the

-event handler, which is executed when a note was
+release event handler, which is executed when a note was

 released.
 This event handler can be used similarly: